Front Lift System Dashboard Indicator

 • If not, you can return to our main Picture Symbols page and scan again!

-The system, powered by a two-position lift actuator, can hydraulically raise the front of vehicles that ride low to provide approximately 50 mm (2 in) of increased clearance.
+Again with the first indicator, the system, powered by a two-position lift actuator, can hydraulically raise the front of vehicles that ride low to provide approximately 50 mm (2 in) of increased clearance.
 The Front Lift System allows the driver to lift the front of the vehicle to enter a driveway, clear curbs or speed bumps and to drive onto ramps or trailers.

 Further, the front height can be raised automatically using the vehicle’s GPS navigation system.
 The vehicle can be programmed with up to 1,000 locations.
 Once the activation button is pushed, a notification appears on the Driver Information Center (DIC) and ask the driver if the location should be remembered.

-The symbol appears as the drawing of the front of a car approaching a raised obstacle with an arrow shown pointing up or down.
+The first symbol appears as the drawing of the front of a car approaching a raised obstacle with an arrow shown pointing up or down.

 ——————————————————————-